 Wes is a strong advocate for Canadian high-end animated features and series production and development.
 He is on the Board of Directors for the Computer Animation Studios of Ontario (CASO), which is a nonpartisan, not-for-profit industry association committed to the growth and international competitiveness in Ontario’s animation and VFX industry.

 Wes is honoured to also have been past President and Co-Chair of CASO.
-Most Recently in 2020, Wes was nominated and honoured to sit on the Board of Directors on FilmOntario, an industry consortium representing over 35,000 individuals working in the screen-based industry in Ontario.
+Most Recently in 2020, Wes was nominated and honoured to sit on the Board of Directors of FilmOntario, an industry consortium representing over 35,000 individuals working in the screen-based industry in Ontario.

 Wes graduated from Wilfred Laurier University, where he received a BA in Economics.